az-digital/az_quickstart/modules/custom/az_multilingual/README.md

 - To enable this feature on your site, someone with an `administrator` role must enable this module on your site.
 - To install/manage languages on your site, you must have the `content administrator` role.
-- To make content translations on your site, you must have the `content administrator` role (as you will need access to menus).
+- To make content translations on your site, you must have the `content editor` role.

 ## Instructions